-What you need to bring and further instructions (READ THESE CAREFULLY):
+What you need to bring and further instructions:

-• Mass.
-LTC Class A permit (must be with you during class).
+• Massachusetts LTC (must be with you during class).
 If you are not a Massachusetts resident, you must have a Non-Resident LTC to train with us.

 • Eye and ear protection designed for shooting (electronic ear pro is recommended—easier for you to hear range commands).

-• Clothes suitable for training; footwear appropriate for rapid movement (no sandals or open-toe shoes).
+• Hat with a brim; clothes suitable for training; footwear appropriate for rapid movement (no sandals or open-toe shoes).
 This class is conducted outdoors—wear clothing appropriate for the weather.

-• Quality thick gun belt at least 1.5 inches wide capable of supporting the weight of a loaded pistol and extra magazines.
+• Rigid gun belt capable of supporting the weight of a loaded pistol and extra magazines.

-• Belt-mounted magazine pouches (kydex preferred) to hold at least two magazines.
+Belt-mounted magazine pouches (kydex/polymer preferred) to hold at least two magazines.

-• Water or sports drinks to stay hydrated and snacks.
-We’ll break for lunch at some point–we recommend brown bagging it but there are a few places local to grab a quick bite.
+• Bring water or sports drinks to stay hydrated and snacks.
+We’ll break for lunch at some point–we recommend brown bagging it (refrigerator, microwave, and small dining area available in the heated/air conditioned rangehouse).
+There are a few local take-out places.

 • A pen and pad are recommended if you wish to take notes.

-• IMPORTANT: You must be very familiar with the firearm you bring to class and how it operates and have experience shooting it—THIS CANNOT BE STRESSED ENOUGH.
-This is not the venue to try out a new gun.
+IMPORTANT: You must be very familiar with the firearm you bring to class and how it operates and have experience shooting it—THIS CANNOT BE STRESSED ENOUGH.
+This is not the time to try out a new gun.

 Additional resources: